+Executive Council.

-- Represents The Division of Student Affairs on the President's Executive Council. - Is responsible for the planning, development, coordination, review, and administration of all areas of student services. - Works as liaison with the student affairs professionals of the University of Louisiana System and with national student personnel organizations. - Communicates vision and trends relating to student affairs. - Works collaboratively with campus and community groups to achieve the goals of the University.
+Is responsible for the planning, development, coordination, review, and administration of all areas of student services.
+Works as liaison with the student affairs professionals of

+• Communicates vision and trends relating to student affairs.

+• Works collaboratively with campus and community groups to achieve the goals of the University.